SliTaz-official/cookutils/lighttpd/README.md

 Notes about logs
 ----------------

-Single resource should be associated with the discrete URI.
-But due to log rotation, glibc.log.2 become glibc.log.3 after package rebuilding.
+Single resources should be associated with the discrete URI.
+But due to log rotation, glibc.log.2 becomes glibc.log.3 after package rebuilding.
 In such
-situation:
+situations:

   1. we can't point to the specified log and line within it (URI changed);
-  2. caching will fail, already cached log change the name.
+  2. caching will fail, already cached log changes the name.

-The solution implemented is virtually append log name with the UNIX timestamp of last modification of the log instead of sequental numbers.
+The solution implemented is to virtually append log name with the UNIX timestamp of last modification of the log instead of sequential numbers.
 So, for example, 'glibc.log.2' will virtually became 'glibc.log.1482699768'.
-To found the matched log we need to cycle among ten or less 'glibc.log*' physical files and compare the files modification date with date in question.
+To find the matched log we need to cycle among ten or less 'glibc.log*' physical files and compare the files modification date with the date in question.

 Full list of implemented human friendly URIs